 Whichever the reason may be, we recognize that preserving your fertility is an important choice to make and our patient care team will help you determine if fertility preservation is right for you.

 Though the journey may look different for some, we share the same goal.. building a family.
-IVF Canada is here to assist you and will customized the treatment to your particular situation and needs.
+IVF Canada is here to assist you and will customize the treatment to your situation and needs.

 Advances in technology have made egg freezing a successful procedure.
 The ideal time to freeze eggs is in the mid to late 20’s or early to mid 30’s.